“Whoever has the mugwort in his/her journey will never feel tired”. Let’s take a look at the amazing Mugwort Magical Properties.

 The girl, to survive, imitates snakes and, when spring comes, they wind up and make up a ladder so they can let the girl out in the open.

-The queen of snakes makes a gift to the girl, grants her the right to understand the language of plants and to know all the medicinal properties; in return, she must never mention mugwort.
+The queen of snakes gives the girl a gift, granting her the right to understand the language of plants and to know all the medicinal properties; in return, she must never mention mugwort.

 The girl soon realizes that she understands everything that plants say and suggest.